Aotearoa Music Photography Awards 2025

 ---------------

-People's Choice prize - $250 Prezzy card (like a preloaded debit card).
+People's Choice Award - $250 Prezzy card (like a preloaded debit card).
 People's Choice Winner's announced Samantha Davies, Jonas Brothers - Spark Arena, Feb 2024 and Doug Peters, Taylor Swift at Mt Smart, Auckland 2018.

 View all the 2024 entries